DevExpress-Examples/asp-net-core-dashboard-custom-item-gallery/readme.md

 # Dashboard for ASP.NET Core - Custom Item Gallery

 The example contains the source code of custom items you can use in your Web Dashboard application.
-This example contains three dashboards with custom items.

 <!-- default file list -->

 ## Files to Look At